About AAS

 Regional Recruitment Manager, APJ at VISEO APAC

-Chair of Partner University Program & Sponsorships
+Chair of Partner University Programs & Sponsorships

 Mr. Johnny Teng